FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

 the private library, the binary of the private library, and another repository that publishes the binary.

-Let's work on a concrete example.
+Let's work on a concrete example, where I'm trying to publish a `.xcframework` from a private library `MyPrivateLib`.
+There are two publishing destinations, `MyPrivateLibRelease` which is public, and `MyPrivateLibReleasePrivate` which is private.
+The former is a public repository that's accessible to all clients, and the latter is a private repository for clients that have access to the private repository via GitHub personal access token (PAT).

 You can find the source code and GitHub actions of the automation in these repositories:

 - [`MyPrivateLib`](https://github.com/FlickerSoul/MyPrivateLib)